secure-vote/tokenvote/Docs/SvLight-Stellar-Bridge.md

     .catch(onFail)
 ```

 **Note:** because self-delegation submission can be done by an arbitrary party, in production SecureVote will likely publish self-delegations on behalf of voters via an API.
+The above code is just to demonstrate the process.

 ## Integration w/ UI